Relativistic unitary coupled cluster method for ground-state molecular properties: Theoretical framework

-where $\alpha_{i}$ denotes the Dirac matrices of electron $i$.
+where $\alpha_{i}$ denotes the Dirac matrices of the electron $i$.
 For a diatomic molecule, the magnetic hyperfine interaction can be separated into parallel $(A_{\parallel})$ and perpendicular $(A_{\perp})$ components of the magnetic HFS constant.
-The $\textit{z}$ projection of the expectation value of the corresponding HFS operator gives the $A_{\parallel}$ while the $\textit{x/y}$ projections give the $A_{\perp}$ constant, expressed as
+Along the molecular axes, the $\textit{z}-$ component of the expectation value of the corresponding HFS operator yields the parallel constant ($A_{\parallel}$) while the components perpendicular to the molecular axes ($\textit{x}$ and $\textit{y}$) give the perpendicular constants ($A_{\perp}$), expressed as \cite{BrownCarrington2003, FroschFoley1952}

-Where $I$ denotes the nuclear spin quantum number and $\Omega$ is the projection of total electronic angular momentum along the $\textit{z}$ axes of the diatomic molecule.
+Where $I$ denotes the nuclear spin quantum number and $\Omega$ is the projection of total electronic angular momentum along the $\textit{z}$-axis of the diatomic molecule.